vatana7/vatana7/README.md

 ### a frontend engineer and writing enthusiast

-⤷ I write frontend application.
-My most main JS framework is ReactJS.
+⤷ I love to write frontend web application.
+My main Javascript framework is React and I also code with Typescript as well.
 I write tech articles in my free time.
 I also love to do wall climbing and is into fitness.

 I'm striving to improve my skill even though it's taking one step at a time.
 Nice to meet you!

 ⚐ Based in Cambodia

-ϟ Currently working for Prudential PLC
+ϟ Currently is self-employed

 ϟ Recently selected as top performer in university's internship.